rodrigovsilva/mcc-currency-app/README.md

 Challenge App for Zooplus to demonstrates a Currency Converter Application using Spring Boot, JPA, H2, Restful Services and Spring MVC integrating with Git, Travis CI, Docker Hub and Heroku.

 Online project https://mcc-currency-app.herokuapp.com/
+Obs: The private currency is not working.
+You should create another token on  [Currency Layer](https://currencylayer.com/) to work.

 ## Architecture Definition